jeceeobrero/NewsSummarizer/README.md

 3) Summarizer - summarizes and display the brief and precise content of the news article.
 It uses GPT-3, an autoregressive language model released in 2020 that uses deep learning to produce human-like text.

 # Methods
 1) GET all news articles sorted according to the latest dates.
+- It can be accessed thru '/api/articles'
 2) POST all parsed and summarized articles.
 - Since it involves list of articles, it is best to use atomic transaction in saving news articles which is implemented in this app.
 - It also implements caching which will avoid duplication of parsing and summarizing procedures.
 - It logs errors when it encountered one.
+- It can be accessed thru '/api/articles'